chopndolphy/CodingWithTakuma/README.md

 # CalculatorApp
-Version 1.0.0
+Version 1.10.09
 - An educational tool for Takuma
+## Changelog
+### Version 1.10.09
+- App is functional, but very basic
+- Include files are fully commented/documented
+- Src files have yet to be commented/documented
+- Makefile and .gitignore have also not been commente/documented
 ## How to Run and Edit Code
 ### Git
-- Type in the terminal:
+Type in the terminal:
 ```
 git --version
 ```